RoMalms10/printf/README.md

 ## Printf Project
 ### Synopsis
-The objective of the Printf project is to learn the base functionality of printf and take those concepts and apply them ourselves to create a new printf that works in the same way.
+The objective of the printf project is to learn the base functionality of printf, take those concepts and apply them ourselves to create a new printf that works in the same way.

 ### Environment
-Our Printf project has been tested on `Ubuntu 14.04 LTS` via Vagrant in VirtualBox.
+Our printf project has been tested on `Ubuntu 14.04 LTS` via Vagrant in VirtualBox.

 ### Repository Contents
 The repository contains the following files: